How To Travel The World On $50 A Day by Matt Kepnes

 - Minimize as much as possible

-- Bills + Mail
+- Bills and mail

-The Savings Mind-Set
+- The Savings Mindset

-- #1 Rule → live like a local
+- #1 Rule → live like a local to avoid overspending + truly experience culture

-- Budget or you’ll blow money quickly
+- Budget or you’ll blow money – there’s always opportunities to spend

-Accommodations
+- Accommodations

 - Hostels